rhiot/rhiot/iot/readme.md

 For example the sample output for the MQTT QOS testing could generate the following diagram:

 <img src="images/sample_perf_chart.png" align="center" height="400" hspace="30">

+Performance Testing Framework excels when you would like to answer the following question - how the different field hardware setups perform against the given task.
+Just connect your devices to the local network, execute the performance testing application and compare the generated diagrams.

 ### Hardware profiles